-Also, when “masculinity” is defined through its contrast to a less-valued, stereotypical “femininity,” and when being gay is seen as being “like a girl” – which is supposedly the worst thing a guy can be – it contributes to homophobia and transphobia, which in turn contribute to problems for LGBTQQIA folks including elevated rates of substance abuse, depression, suicide, school dropout and experience of bullying and violence.
+Also, when “masculinity” is defined by its contrast to a less-valued, stereotypical “femininity,” and when being gay is seen as being “like a girl” – which is supposedly one of the worst things a guy can be – it fuels homophobia and transphobia, which in turn foster problems for LGBTQQIA folks including substance abuse, depression, suicide, school dropout, and experience of bullying and violence.
 Homophobia isn’t only a “gay people’s problem,” insofar as straight boys and men often go to great lengths to not “seem” gay.

-Overall, boys and men often feel feel pressured to fight, show their toughness and virility, not express their emotions, sexuality or gender identity, and set aside parts of themselves – to try to fit into boxes of social expectation which, in fact, almost no one naturally fits into!
-And when individuals (of all genders) who buy into hazardous gender role ideas hold positions of power in social institutions, patriarchy, gender inequality and the marginalization of LGBTQQIA and other less-powerful groups become entrenched through policy.
-The personal and the political are fundamentally linked.
+Overall, boys and men often feel feel pressured to take risks or set aside parts of themselves to try to fit into unrealistic boxes of social expectation which almost no one actually fits into!
+And when people (of all genders) who buy into harmful gender norms hold powerful positions in institutions, patriarchy, gender inequality and the marginalization of LGBTQQIA and other groups become entrenched in social structures.
+The personal and the political are deeply linked.

-Given all of these facts, it’s essential to create bold, ongoing, mainstream forums around the world where the impacts of dominant masculinity ideologies are discussed, where men’s beauty and humanity is celebrated, and where healthy forms of men’s human expression are highlighted and supported.
-We need many local revolutions in male gender norms and gender relations – for everyone’s benefit.
+Given all of these facts, it’s essential that we create a critical mass of ongoing, mainstream forums, far and wide, where we can collectively discuss the costs of dominant masculinity norms, celebrate men’s fundamental beauty and humanity, and uplift healthy masculinities – in locally-led ways.
+We need thousands of local revolutions in gender norms and relations – for everyone’s benefit.